International Applicants

 • Expenses and Financial Aid

-If international students do not need financial aid, they must submit documentation verifying sufficient personal resources or outside scholarships to meet the expenses of four years at Wesleyan at the time of application.
-Instructions on how to complete the International Student Certification of Finances form.
+International students who do not need financial aid must submit documentation at the time of application, verifying sufficient personal resources or outside scholarships to meet the expense of four years at Wesleyan.
+Please see instructions on how to complete the International Student Certification of Finances form.

 • Early Decision for International Citizens